Part II of the If Fire Strikes, Make Every Second Count series.

 - Solar panels on the roof: During a fire, firefighters may need to cut a hole in the roof to create ventilation for smoke to escape.
 Firefighters can’t efficiently cut through solar panels.
 Depending on how the panels are situated, firefighters may have to use another method, such as breaking out a window or cutting a hole in the side of the house.
 These alternative methods may not be as effective as using the roof.
 Before you install solar panels, do your due diligence.
 Check with your fire marshal for suggestions on how to arrange the panels to allow for a swift firefighter response.

 A doubly dangerous hindrance

 Another obstacle to a swift firefighter response is especially easy to overlook because it’s ubiquitous: vegetation.
-Plants, especially bushes, can block firefighters’ path.
+Plants, especially bushes, can block firefighters’ paths.
 Here in Washington state, blackberry bushes create fire hazards in part because they grow so quickly.
 Plants also feed a fire and increase the chances a fire will spread from one home to another.
 If you have bushes or plants surrounding your home or between your home and your neighbor’s, maintain them consistently or consider removing them.

 People who live in the wildland-urban interface (WUI) need to be especially careful about vegetation and other flammable materials around their homes.
 If you live in the WUI, visit the National Fire Protection Association’s Firewise USA website to learn more about how to protect your home.

-You can also pick up home fire-safety tips from your local fire department.
-Visit the department’s website or call your nearest station to learn about public education events, such as fire safety classes, fire extinguisher training and station tours.
+You can also pick up home fire safety tips from your local fire department.
+Visit the department’s website or call your nearest station to learn about public education events, such as fire safety classes, fire extinguisher training, and station tours.